 There are several different factors to consider when choosing a grammar checker:

-- One crucial consideration is accuracy; you want to be sure that the checker will correctly identify instances of passive voice.
+- The most important consideration is accuracy – you want to be sure that the checker will correctly identify (almost all) instances of passive voice.

-- Another vital consideration is user-friendliness; you want to be sure that the checker is easy to use and understand.
+- Another consideration is user-friendliness – you want to be sure that the checker is easy to use and understand.

-- Finally, you may also want to consider the cost; while many passive voice checkers are free, some come with a price tag.
+- Finally, you will also want to consider the cost – while many passive voice checkers are free, some come with a price tag.

 To check the accuracy and features of each tool, I used the same passive-voice loaded paragraph in each one:

 “A cloud was seen by Sarah.
 A new car will be bought by me.
 The lamp was knocked over by the cat.
 The plates were being washed by Karen when I got home.
 Pretzels will be sold at the game.
 The teacher will be talked to about this by the principal.
 The truth will be uncovered eventually.
 You will be rewarded for your exemplary behavior.
 We have been practicing our instruments for hours.
 The dog was being walked by Tim when he saw the squirrel.”